Michael Behar is a freelance writer and editor based in Boulder, Colorado.

-As a writer, Michael has been covering adventure travel and extreme sports, renewable energy and the environment, aviation and aerospace, health and medicine, and innovations in science and technology since he began his journalism career in 1991, with his first paying gig at Alaska Airlines Magazine followed by a stint at Outside.
+As a writer, Michael has been covering innovations in science and technology, health and medicine, adventure travel and extreme sports, renewable energy and the environment, and aviation and aerospace since he began his journalism career in 1991, with his first paying gig at Alaska Airlines Magazine followed by a stint at Outside.
 He is the former science editor for National Geographic.
-He was also a senior editor at Wired from 1995 – 2000 and most recently an editor-at-large for TED Books.
+He was also a senior editor at Wired from 1995 – 2000, an editor-at-large for TED Books, a contributor writer for Mother Jones, and a contributing editor to OnEarth.

 Michael has reported on weather forecasting, wildfire fighting, drones, kiteboarding in Brazil, the neuroscience of fear, uncontacted jungle tribes, selling the sun, mountain climbing in Costa Rica, science at the South Pole, rafting in Alaska, satellite gorilla tracking in Rwanda, trekking in Peru, the end of the F-15 dogfighters, Venezuelan hideaways, illegal cypress logging, remote private islands, pirate treasure hunting, the search for Steve Fossett, zero-gravity sex, and secured an exclusive interview with an electrical engineer about to implant a microchip in his forearm.